What does the entry fee include?

 Is it possible to change the team name after entering (while keeping the same riders)?

 Yes absolutely!
 Just jump into your teams Active profile and make that change.
-It will need to be finalised by Sunday 11 November 2018 when entries close however as we’ll be getting all sorts of team related things printed and ordered.
+It will need to be finalised by Sunday 11 November 2018 when entries close however we’ll be getting all sorts of team related things printed and ordered prior to this.

 I am keen to race your race, but am really wanting to enter as a solo competitor.
 What do you think?
 Are there any other options?

 We don’t have a solo category in 2018.
 If you are struggling to find a team mate we have a ‘Find a Team Mate’ section on the website so get your info up there, and find a new mate to ride with you.

 Do competitors need a support team?

 You don’t ‘need’ a support team…but you may enjoy some support along the way!
 We have lots of options for Supporters.
 We also have lots of on course and Race Village support for you – check out Rider Support for the info.